Back to Blog

 Effective retention email strategy isn't one sequence.
 It's a system of interconnected sequences that work together across the customer lifecycle.
 Dunning catches payment failures.
 Re-engagement rescues dormant users.
 Win-back recovers churned customers.
 Proactive outreach prevents problems before they start.

 This guide provides the strategic framework for building a complete retention email system: when to use each sequence type, how they work together, and how to prioritize your efforts for maximum impact.
+For a broader perspective on how retention fits into the full customer journey, see our SaaS lifecycle emails overview.

 The Retention Email Ecosystem